-- The first one is the difficult via Shidi Ghat route.
+- The first one is the difficulty via the Shidi Ghat route.
 It’s a bit tricky and slippery and best for experienced trekkers

-- Another route is for beginners and this route passes through the Ganesh Ghat, so called because Ganesh temple falls on the way.
+- Another route is for beginners and this route passes through the Ganesh Ghat, so-called because Ganesh temple falls along the way.
 You can view the Paddar Killa Rock tower and Nagphani peak on the way.

-There are numerous stream crossings, rock climbing on both these routes across the wildlife Sanctuary.
+There are numerous stream crossings and rock climbing on both these routes across the wildlife Sanctuary.
 Though it is an all-season trek, climbing in the monsoon is so much fun because of the greenery around.

 People love the trail to Gupt Bhimashankar that goes under rocks.